TechJunkie is a BOX20 Media Company

 The past few years have seen the war over set-top boxes heat up immensely.
-Due to a renewed focus on seemingly-endless amounts of streaming services and the cord-cutter movement spreading across the country, millions of homes have invested in devices that plug into our televisions in order for us to more-easily watch the content we want when we want it.
+Due to a renewed focus on seemingly endless amounts of streaming services and the cord-cutter movement spreading across the country, millions of homes have invested in devices that plug into our televisions in order for us to more-easily watch the content we want when we want it.
 Instead of relying on paying for thousands of ad-supported channels, we’ve moved to a streaming-online methodology, relying on those ad-free subscription services to keep us entertained instead of the older pre-scheduled methods.
-And this is to say nothing of YouTube, itself an entire new form of entertainment for younger audiences, with more than a billion hours of content watched per day.

-Set-top boxes are great and all, but Google’s approach is one of our favorites yet.
-While the company has produced their own line of set-top boxes with Android TV (and before it, the underused Google TV from earlier in this decade), our favorite streaming device from the world’s most popular search company is the Chromecast, a $35 dongle that plugs into the back of your television and allows you to stream content to your device right from your iPhone or Android device.
-It’s a great middle ground between using a wired connection and using a full set-top box that can run you upwards of a hundred dollars to buy, all while offering you nearly every streaming option under the sun.
-It’s a great way to get into the streaming game with a low cost option, without having to keep track of a separate remote.
+Our favorite streaming device from the world’s most popular search company is the Chromecast, a $35 dongle that plugs into the back of your television and allows you to stream content to your device right from your iPhone or Android device.
+It’s a great middle-ground between using a wired connection and using a full set-top box that can run you upwards of a hundred dollars to buy, all while offering you nearly every streaming option under the sun.
+It’s a great way to get into the streaming game with a low-cost option, without having to keep track of a separate remote.

-Since Chromecast can work with any smart device, regardless of whether it’s using iOS or Android, it’s easy to mirror content right from your phone to your television wirelessly over your home network.
-Since Chromecast is first and foremost an Android-based standard, it does have a bit more power on Google’s own operating system than on Apple’s iOS, but that isn’t to say we can’t use a couple workarounds to accomplish all the iOS-based streaming we want on our favorite $35 dongle.
+Since Chromecast is first and foremost an Android-based standard, it does have a bit more power on Google’s own operating system than on Apple’s iOS, but that isn’t to say we can’t use a couple of workarounds to accomplish all the iOS-based streaming we want on our favorite $35 dongle.
 Let’s take a look at how this platform works in this guide to streaming and mirroring content from your iPhone or iPad to your Chromecast device.

-Overall, the most popular way to stream content from a mobile device to a Chromecast is to use apps that support the Chromecast standard for streaming right within their respective iOS app.
-Setting up your Chromecast device is as easy as downloading the Google Home app from the iOS app store and using it to set up your streaming device from right within your local home network.
-Google’s Home app will walk you right through setup of your new Chromecast device if you’re yet to set it up on your network itself, making it easy to get up and going right away.
+Mirroring right from your phone is great, but ultimately, the best way to stream from your device is by using Cast-supported apps from the App Store.
+If you haven’t already, start by downloading the Google Home app from the iOS app store and using it to set up your streaming device from right within your local home network.
+Google’s Home app will walk you right through the setup of your new Chromecast device if you’re yet to set it up on your network itself, making it easy to get up and going right away.

 Google’s Home app can also suggest content from other Cast-enabled apps, and you’d be shocked just how many apps on iOS support the platform.
 Despite starting as a Google-standard application, Cast support has rolled out among most of the popular streaming platforms available on iOS, including (but certainly not limited to) the following: